Takashi Murakami: Collaborations

-Current
+In June 2024, Murakami collaborated with k-pop group NewJeans to create exclusive merchandise and album designs for their Japanese debut single "Supernatural".

+In November 2024, Murakami designed the album cover for Juice WRLD's final posthumous studio album The Party Never Ends, and a limited-time loading screen for his collaboration in Fortnite.

+In March 2025, Murakami collaborated with Topps to create a set of baseball cards celebrating Major League Baseball's 2025 Tokyo Series between the Los Angeles Dodgers and Chicago Cubs.
+In May 2025, he collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".

+2007–present

 From 2007 to 2009, Murakami's first retrospective ©Murakami traveled from the Museum of Contemporary Art (MOCA) in Los Angeles (its multi-disciplinary approach to contemporary art), to the Brooklyn Museum of Art in New York, the Museum für Moderne Kunst in Frankfurt, and lastly the Guggenheim Museum Bilbao, Spain.
 Sarah Thornton tracks the early stages of the exhibition's planning, including in-depth curatorial meetings between Murakami and prominent museum figures, in Seven Days in the Art World.
 The exhibition earned widespread attention for, among other things, including a fully functioning Louis Vuitton boutique as one of the exhibits.

 In 2008, Murakami was named one of Time magazine's "100 Most Influential People", the only visual artist included.

 In September 2010 Murakami became the third contemporary artist, and first Japanese, to exhibit at the Palace of Versailles in France, filling 15 rooms and the park with his sculptures, paintings, a decorative carpet, and lamps.

 On June 21, 2011, Google featured a doodle tagged as "First Day of Summer" which was created by Murakami.
 This was accompanied by a Winter Solstice doodle for the Southern Hemisphere.

 In February 2012, Murakami opened an exhibition in Doha, Qatar.
 Titled Murakami-Ego, this showed around 60 old works alongside new ones designed especially for the exhibition.
 Among the new ones, a 100-metre long wall painting depicting the suffering of the Japanese people after the Fukushima nuclear disaster.

 In March 2013, livetune released a PV, directed by Murakami, for Redial, featuring Hatsune Miku.

 In April 2013, Murakami's first feature film was released in theaters across Japan.
 Jellyfish Eyes (originally titled "Me me me no kurage)) is a live-action movie featuring CGI characters designed by Murakami called Friend.

 In 2019, Murakami was working on his own album of original folk songs, inspired by Japanese group Happy End.

-Art style
+In December 2024, the largest private collection of Murakami prints was displayed in the exhibition "Tokyo Calling" at Guy Hepner, New York which featured over 30 original prints and explored the artist's superflat style.